Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Trivial action on the Discriminant group

+\begin{proof} We show the existence of a primitive embedding into $\OG$ in the case of $M = E_8(-2),\, D_{12}^+(-2)$, and prove the nonexistence of such an embedding in the case of $M = BW_{16}$.

+First, consider the involution of $\OG$ defined by interchanging the two copies of $E_8(-1)$, and identity elsewhere.
+Then $\OG_{-}\cong E_8(-2)$ and thus $E_8(-2)$ embeds primitively into $\OG$ (see \cite[\S 5]{MR728142} for more details).

-We show that the lattice $D_{12}^+(2)$ primitively embeds into $\OG$.
-Recall that the lattice $D_{12}^+(2)$ is an even, 2-elementary lattice with signature $(0,12),$ $ a=12$ and $\delta=1$. \begin{proposition} There exists a primitive embedding $D_{12}^+(2)\hookrightarrow \OG$.
-In particular, there exists an involution of $\OG$ such that $(\OG)_{-}\cong D_{12}^+(2)$. \end{proposition} \begin{proof} By the same argument as in the proof of Proposition \ref{no embedding}, we need to check whether or not the genus $g$ of even lattices determined by the signature pair $(3,9)$ and $q_{A_2}\oplus (-q_{D_{12}^+(2)})$ is empty.
-Using once again \textbf{is\_genus} on Hecke \cite{nemo}, one obtains that $g$ is not empty and in particular, it contains the lattice
+Next, we show that $D_{12}^+(-2)$ embeds primitively into $\OG$ by applying Lemma \ref{existence of prim embedding}.
+Recall that the lattice $D_{12}^+(-2)$ is an even, 2-elementary lattice with signature $(0,12),$ $ a=12$ and $\delta=1$.
+We need to check whether or not the genus $g$ of even lattices determined by the signature pair $(3,9)$ and $q_{A_2(-1)}\oplus (-q_{D_{12}^+(-2)})$ is empty.
+We use the function \textbf{is\_genus} on Hecke \cite{nemo}, and obtain that $g$ is not empty and in particular, it contains the lattice

 The latter can be shown by computing the \emph{genus symbol} of a gram matrix associated to $N$ and comparing it to the symbol of $g$ (the genus symbol, in the convention of Conway \& Sloane, uniquely determines a genus, see \cite[Chapter 15, \S 7]{splg} for more details).
 This is implemented for instance on Hecke \cite[\textbf{genus}]{nemo}.